-Join Frank Bryan, Bruce S. Post and myself in discussing The Road Not Taken: The Green Mountain Parkway Decision as a 'Tipping Point' in the History of Northern New England.”
+The UVM talk, presented with Frank Bryan and Bruce S. Post, discussed The Road Not Taken: The Green Mountain Parkway Decision as a 'Tipping Point' in the History of Northern New England.”

-Bryan, the main speaker, is the John G. McCullough Professor of Political Science at UVM.
-He will present findings related to his study of Vermont's rejection (by a popular referendum) of a New Deal proposal to build a "skyline drive-like" highway along the Green Mountains from Massachusetts to Canada.
-The seminar is presented as part of a series sponsored by the Center for Research on Vermont.
-I’ll join Post, former Director of Planning for the late Vermont Governor Richard A. Snelling, in providing commentary, context, and lessons that apply to current issues of development and wilderness.
+Bryan, the John G. McCullough Professor of Political Science at UVM, was the main speaker.
+He presented findings related to his study of Vermont's rejection (by a popular referendum) of a New Deal proposal to build a "skyline drive-like" highway along the Green Mountains from Massachusetts to Canada.
+The seminar was presented as part of a series sponsored by the Center for Research on Vermont.
+Greg joined Post, former Director of Planning for the late Vermont Governor Richard A. Snelling, in providing commentary, context, and lessons that apply to current issues of development and wilderness.

-Here are some of my thoughts on the Parkway and its defeat:
+Here are Greg's thoughts on the Parkway and its defeat:

 As a journalist and story teller I am interested in much more than facts and events.
 I’m looking for underlying themes, dynamic tensions, the motivations of key figures in the drama, and the overall context of the story.
 In this case, like many people, I had heard just hints about some fight over a huge road during the Depression, and that it was ultimately rejected.
 It was a comforting but ambiguous nugget of information.

 But when Nora Jacobson began working on The Vermont Movie, Robin Lloyd and I decided to revisit the Parkway fight, find out what happened, and attempt to dramatize it for the film.
 The trick would be to tell a complex story in five to ten minutes.
 My approach was to capture the times through a series of recreations, almost like a 1930s newsreel.